 This is basically to understand your level of interest in the field that you are going to work in.

 The interviewer might also ask your opinion on a few major happening in the capital markets and government’s monetary policies.

 More often than not, these questions do not decide your selection or rejection, but if answered smartly you might add a few brownie points during the interview.

 2. Personal questions

 These questions are asked to know you better as an individual and whether or not you are fit for the company.

 Please work on your strengths and weaknesses questions because 99 out of 100 interviews will ask you this question at the entry level (Trust me – THIS IS TRUE).

-Try to be honest in whatever you write in your resume, because more often than not you will be asked these questions on what you write in there.
+Try to be honest in whatever you write in your resume because more often than not you will be asked these questions about what you write in there.

 Another suggestion is that always be ready with experiences to share in case the interviewer asks you.